-8 Give an overview of the material duties, if any, of the directors and officers of a public company towards shareholders in connection with a real-estate business combination.
+8 Give an overview of the material duties, if any, of the directors and officers of a public company towards shareholders in connection with a real estate business combination.
 Do controlling shareholders have any similar duties?

-The members of the board of directors and officers have to comply with the duty of care and duty of loyalty towards their company, act in the best interests of the company (including shareholders and other stakeholders), and are obliged to treat all shareholders equally (under equal circumstances).
-There are certain additional aspects to be taken into account with regard to public takeovers, particularly with regard to the restrictions to carry out certain defensive measures after a public tender offer is pre-announced or published (as the case may be).
+The members of the board of directors and company officers must comply with the duty of care and duty of loyalty towards their company, act in the best interests of the company (including shareholders and other stakeholders) and treat all shareholders equally (under equal circumstances).
+There are certain additional aspects to be taken into account with regard to public takeovers, particularly concerning the restrictions on carrying out certain defensive measures after a public tender offer is pre-announced or published (as the case may be).

-Further, specific requirements apply to the board of directors of a target company with regard to the recommendation to accept or reject a public tender offer.
-In particular, in its report the board of directors has to disclose the existence of any conflicts of interests of the board members or management, and inform the shareholders about measures taken, due to such conflicts (eg, whether the recommendation is based on a fairness opinion of a qualified independent valuation expert or whether conflicted members of the board abstained from voting).
+Further, specific requirements apply to the board of directors of a target company with regard to recommending the acceptance or rejection of a public tender offer.
+In particular, the board of directors has to disclose any conflicts of interests of board members or management and inform the shareholders about measures taken due to such conflicts (eg, whether the recommendation is based on a fairness opinion of a qualified independent valuation expert or whether conflicted members of the board abstained from voting).
 There are no fiduciary duties of controlling shareholders towards the company itself or any other shareholders.
 Duties arising out of shareholders' agreements are preserved.

-However, in case of a public tender offer, the report of the board of directors of the target company has to disclose the intentions of substantial shareholders regarding the public tender offer (ie, of shareholders owning more than 3 per cent of the target company's voting rights) to the extent that the board of the target company has knowledge thereof.
+However, in the case of a public tender offer, the report of the board of directors of the target company has to disclose the intentions of substantial shareholders regarding the public tender offer (ie, of shareholders owning more than 3 per cent of the target company's voting rights) to the extent that the board of the target company has knowledge thereof.